quilitjustin/Registration-System/README.md

 10. Enjoy~

-If you want to import dummy data provided from our google drive, please read the readme.txt Default login: email = "admin@mail.com" password: "password"
+If you want to import dummy data provided from our google drive, please read the readme.txt<br/>
+Default login: email = "admin@mail.com" password: "password"